sylefeb/Silice/learn-silice/Documentation.md

 This first example assumes two signals: a `button` input (high when pressed) and a `led` output, each one bit.

-The *main* algorithm – the one expected as top level – simply asks the led to turn on when the button is pressed.
+The *main* unit – the one expected as top level – simply asks the led to turn on when the button is pressed.
 We will consider several versions – all working – to demonstrate basic features of Silice.